HypeCheck

 Absorption & Bioavailability

-Poor — isomalt is only partially absorbed in the small intestine; the remainder is fermented by gut bacteria in the colon.
-This is why it has a low glycemic index but can cause digestive side effects at higher doses.
+Poor — isomalt is partially digested and absorbed in the small intestine; the remainder is fermented by gut bacteria in the colon.
+This low absorption is why it has a reduced glycemic impact.

 Red Flags to Watch For

-• Most studies in this dataset used isomalt as a placebo or inactive excipient, not as an active ingredient being tested for health benefits
+• Most studies in this dataset used isomalt as a placebo or inert excipient, not as the active ingredient being tested — direct evidence for health benefits is very thin

 Products Containing Isomalt